 The nick mainly stands for "Reverse Engineer", a favourite hobby of mine.
-From a young age I was driven to tear things apart to figure out how they worked, much to my parent's initial chagrin.
-They eventually came to appreciate it when I would take apart a broken item, figure out how it was suppose to work, and fix it.
+From a young age I was driven to tear things apart to figure out how they worked, much to my parent's chagrin.
+Luckily they eventually came to appreciate it when I would take apart a broken item, figure out how it was suppose to work, and fix it.

-In recent years I've turned my attention to the system of my youth, the Atari 2600.
+In recent years I've turned my attention to the system of my youth, the Atari 2600, and its baby brother the Atari 7800.
 Here's a list of some of the stuff I've worked on...

 - Naughty List... a 2600 game patterned after the classic game Blitz, and part of The Byte Before Christmas multicart.
 I also created the title screen for the multicart and contributed code to another game in the cart, Christmas Adventure.